Psychology of Character RFP Winners

 “Character Traits in the Workplace: A Longitudinal Study of Moral and Immoral Organizational Behaviors”

-Principle Investigator: Dr. Taya R. Cohen (Tepper School of Business, Carnegie Mellon University)
+Principal Investigator: Dr. Taya R. Cohen (Tepper School of Business, Carnegie Mellon University)

 Team Members: Dr. Abigail T. Panter (University of North Carolina at Chapel Hill)